Lemon Blueberry Layer Cake

 Notes

-To make your own cake flour: For every 1 cup of cake flour, place 2 tablespoons cornstarch in an empty 1-cup measure, then top up with all-purpose flour.
+Cake flour substitute: For every 1 cup of cake flour, place 2 tablespoons cornstarch in an empty 1-cup measure, then top up with all-purpose flour.
 Sift the mixture several times to evenly distribute the cornstarch.

 Baking powder: Use an aluminum-free baking powder to prevent the cake from turning blue.